 - Get a tiny bit of powder on the same pointy brush and apply it to where you’ve concealed, to set the product.
 (If you feel you need another round need of concealer do it before you apply the powder).
 You might not be able to hide the shape or bump of a zit (although here are some things that can help- eye drops, ice packs, zit cream as long as it’s clear) but if you get rid of that red you’ll feel a lot happier with the state of your skin and the rest of the cosmetics you apply will have maximum effect.

 - If it’s not a single blemish or three you’re trying to hide, but larger areas (chin, cheeks or nose maybe) it’s even easier: warm up your hands by rubbing them together, then use your fingers to apply the concealer directly onto the skin, then press it gently into your skin.
 The warmth of your fingers will blend it right in.
 If your facial concealer is in a stick form, you can even use it as you would a crayon, draw it on what you want to conceal, and use the warm fingers trick!
 No brush required xo

 Top Tip: one or two thin applications of the right concealer is better than a lot of the wrong product, especially a dry one that simply draws the eye to the problem instead of disguising it.
 Spend the time to find something that works for you and is the right tone and texture.
 A rule of concealing is that less is more, to achieve beautiful skin that looks flawless.
-So take the steps and carry on concealing, best faces forward Glossaholics!
+Happy hiding, Glossaholics!